 The FDD is dense and often hundreds of pages long, but it is important to understand everything inside it, so you are fully aware of the investment you are making.
 It is a good idea to review the Franchise Disclosure Document with your franchise lawyer.

 Low-cost franchises provide an excellent opportunity for business ownership that is affordable and profitable.
 While there are lots of great low-cost franchise options out there, not all of them are created equally.
 Before purchasing a low-cost franchise, you should understand fully what you will get for your investment, so you can find the best low-cost franchise for you.

-Cruise Planners is a home-based travel agency franchise company with over 2,500 franchise owners across across the country.
-With an initial franchise fee of just $10,995, Cruise Planners is among the lowest cost franchises to own, but low-cost does not mean low value.
-Cruise Planners provides franchise owners with comprehensive in-person training at our STAR University, a dedicated business development coach to help grow your business, innovative tech tools built by an in-house technology team and designed to drive sales, and robust marketing programs to get your name out there.
-Plus, as a home-based business, overhead costs stay low.
+Cruise Planners is a home-based travel agency franchise company with over 2,500 franchise owners across the country.
+With an initial franchise fee of just $10,995 $9,995, Cruise Planners is among the lowest cost franchises to own, but low-cost does not mean low value.
+Cruise Planners provides franchise owners with comprehensive in-person training at our STAR University, a dedicated business development coach to help you start a business from home.
+We help you grow your business with innovative tech tools built by an in-house technology team that were designed to drive sales, and robust marketing programs to get your name out there.
+Plus, as a home-based travel business, overhead costs stay low.

 Considering a Franchise?